Last updated: May 5, 2026

 - How it helps: it pays the Medicare Part A premium only.

-- How to apply or use it: apply through HHSC using the MSP route if you think your work history and Medicare status fit.
+- How to apply or use it: apply through HHSC using the MSP route if your work history and Medicare status fit.

-- What to gather or know first: QDWI does not automatically give you Extra Help for drug costs, so ask separately if you need Part D help.
+- What to know first: QDWI does not automatically give you Extra Help for drug costs, so ask separately if you need Part D help.

 Your Texas Benefits and HHSC case management